Germany confirms one more African swine fever case in wild boar

-HAMBURG (Reuters) - One more case of African swine fever (ASF) has been confirmed in a wild boar in the eastern German state of Brandenburg over the weekend, Germany’s agriculture ministry said.
+HAMBURG (Reuters) - One more case of African swine fever (ASF) has been confirmed in a wild boar in the eastern German state of Brandenburg, the agriculture ministry said on Monday.

-The new discovery brings total confirmed cases to 35 since the first one on Sept.
-10. All were in wild animals with no farm pigs affected, the ministry said on its website.
+There have been 36 confirmed cases since the first one on Sept.
+10. All were in wild animals with no farm pigs affected, the ministry said.

+All have been found in the region of the first discovery in the Brandenburg area.

 China and a series of other pork buyers banned imports of German pork this month after the first case was confirmed, causing Chinese pork prices to surge.